huriyilmaz/visualstudio-docs.tr-tr/docs/vs-2015/modeling/edit-uml-sequence-diagrams-by-using-the-uml-api.md

 ## <a name="basic-code"></a>Temel kod

 ### <a name="namespace-imports"></a>Ad alanı içeri aktarmaları
- Aşağıdaki `using` deyimleri dahil etmeniz gerekir:
+ Aşağıdaki `using` deyimlerini dahil etmeniz gerekir:

 ```
 using Microsoft.VisualStudio.Uml.Classes;